sadique-xo/quietroom/README.md

 - **Minimal Design**: Clean, glass morphism UI focused on calm
 - **Private & Secure**: Authentication with Clerk

+## 🆕 Recent Changes

+- **Clerk + Supabase Integration**: Clerk authentication now issues JWTs for secure Supabase access.
+User IDs are stored as TEXT, and a custom `clerk_user_id()` function extracts the user ID from JWTs for Row Level Security (RLS).
+- **Database & Storage Improvements**: The `entries` table schema is updated for Clerk compatibility.
+Image uploads use authenticated Supabase clients, and files are stored in user-specific folders within public buckets (`journal-entries`, `thumbnails`).
+- **RLS Security**: RLS policies ensure users can only access their own data, both in the database and storage buckets.
+- **Modern File Handling**: Images are uploaded as files (not base64), and displayed using `URL.createObjectURL()` for performance.
+- **Debugging & Testing**: Enhanced logging and test pages for storage and database integration.

 ## 🚀 Getting Started

 ### Prerequisites